Our Team

 Dr. Gauthier is the current owner of Countryside Animal Hospital.
 Dr. Gauthier graduated in 1999 from the University of Montreal with a doctorate in Veterinary Medicine.
 Upon graduation, he practiced for one year in Quebec before moving to Rhode Island to practice emergency and general medicine in the Providence area.
 After a few years, he moved to New Hampshire with his wife and pets, and has been practicing in southern New Hampshire for the last 14 years.

 Dr. Gauthier truly believes in delivering the best possible care for his clients and their pets.
 He is a member of the American Veterinary Medical Association (AVMA) and the New Hampshire Veterinary Medical Association (NHVMA).
 Dr. Gauthier shares his life with his wife Leigh, two cats, and their dog in Francestown.
-When not in the office, he can be found woodworking, fixing his old house, climbing, mountain biking, playing chess, or traveling.
+When not in the office, he can be found woodworking, fixing his old house, climbing, mountain biking, playing chess or traveling.

 Image